 Speaker Bio: Lindsey Thorpe

-Lindsey has worked for Conventions Malta for nearly two years following on from ten years experience of employment within a CVB’s MICE department and so well placed to assist with your meeting and convention needs.
+Lindsey has worked for Conventions Malta for nearly three years following on from ten years experience of employment within a CVB’s MICE department and so well placed to assist with your meeting and convention needs.